RTradeLtd/Mining-Stake/README.md

 This figure is an initial estimate for testing purposes.
 The actual values may change before the staking contract is pushed to production

-# To Be Added

-> Prevent people from locking up tokens when there is a price change occuring ( needs testing )